-3. Proposal
+2. Proposal:

-The proposal should contain sufficient information that anyone not familiar with it would understand exactly what you or your organization wants to do.
-You may use your own proposal format, but it must include all the items below.
+The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
+The use of the Project Narrative template is mandatory.

-- Proposal Summary: Short narrative that outlines the proposed project, including project objectives and anticipated impact. - Introduction to the Organization or Individual applying: A description of past and present operations, showing ability to carry out the program, including information on all previous grants from the U.S. Embassy and/or U.S. government agencies. - Problem Statement: Clear, concise and well-supported statement of the problem to be addressed and why the proposed program is needed. - Program Goals and Objectives: The "goals" describe what the program is intended to achieve.
+• Proposal Summary: Short narrative that outlines the proposed project, including project objectives and anticipated impact.

+- Introduction to the Organization or Individual applying: A description of past and present operations, showing ability to carry out the program, including information on all previous grants from the State Department and/or U.S. government agencies. - Problem Statement: Clear, concise and well-supported statement of the problem to be addressed and why the proposed program is needed - Project Goals and Objectives: The "goals" describe what the program is intended to achieve.
 The "objectives" refer to the intermediate accomplishments on the way to the goals.
 These should be achievable and measurable. - Project Activities: Describe the program activities and how they will help achieve the objectives. - Project Methods and Design: A description of how the program is expected to work to solve the stated problem and achieve the goal.
 Include a logic model as appropriate. - Proposed Project Schedule and Timeline: The proposed timeline for the program activities.
 Include the dates, times, and locations of planned activities and events. - Key Personnel: Names, titles, roles and experience/qualifications of key personnel involved in the program.
 What proportion of their time will be used in support of this program? - Project Partners: List the names and type of involvement of key partner organizations and sub-awardees. - Project Monitoring and Evaluation Plan: This is an important part of successful grants.
-Throughout the time-frame of the grant, how will the activities be monitored to ensure they are happening in a timely manner, and how will the program be evaluated to make sure it is meeting the goals of the grant? - Future Funding or Sustainability: Applicant's plan for continuing the program beyond the grant period, or the availability of other resources, if applicable.
+Throughout the time-frame of the grant, how will the activities be monitored to ensure they are happening in a timely manner, and how will the program be evaluated to make sure it is meeting the goals of the grant? - Future Funding or Sustainability Applicant's plan for continuing the program beyond the grant period, or the availability of other resources, if applicable.